 Lastly, there are "Unconditional Quit" notices.
 They are the worst to receive.
 These notices give no chance for the tenant to correct any wrong and generally leave no doors open to keep the tenancy continuing.
 Because of the harshness of these notices, state laws limit their use to certain, well defined situations.
 These notices can, in most situations, only be sent if you have:

-Tenant Eviction Notice without Cause
+Tenant Eviction Notice Without Cause

 First, for eviction notices without cause, the landlord must give you a longer period of notice to vacate, generally 30 or 60 days.
 This lengthened time period is designed to allow you to find another place to live.

-If your apartment is covered by rent control laws, however, you may be entitled to an exception and could prevent your landlord from evicting you without cause entirely.
 Some state laws require a landlord to be able to prove a legally recognized reason for termination of the lease on rent controlled apartments.
 These statutes are called "just cause eviction protection," and make it so that landlords can only evict for certain, specified reasons.

 Lawsuits for Eviction

-If you have not moved out or fixed the defect in the lease after receiving a notice to vacate, the landlord must go forward with a lawsuit to remove you from the property.
+If you haven't moved out or fixed the defect in the lease after receiving a notice to vacate, the landlord must go forward with a lawsuit to remove you from the property.
 In order to do so, the landlord must properly serve you with a copy of the complaint as well as a summons to go forward with evicting you.